Skip to main content

 " I... need to go."
 She walked past him as he said, " I need to talk."

 She stopped as he turned around, her back to him.
-Tears were still in her eyes, that she didn't want him to see.
+Tears were still in her eyes, which she didn't want him to see.
 She remembered their promises; she couldn't appear weak.

 " You told me Lord Ram said that wives and queens are different.
 A man has many queens and one wife."